orkes-io/docs/docs/codelab/taskToDomain.md

 ## A/B testing of workflows

 Task To Domain could also be used to A/B test a workflow.
-In the following workflow, the ```hello_worlf_doug``` workflow is called as a [SUBWORKFLOW](https://orkes.io/content/docs/reference-docs/sub-workflow-task).
+In the following workflow, the ```hello_world_doug``` workflow is called as a [SUBWORKFLOW](https://orkes.io/content/docs/reference-docs/sub-workflow-task).
 The [SWITCH](https://orkes.io/content/docs/reference-docs/switch-task) calculates a random number (Math.random()) between 0 and 1, and if the value is over the threshold, the "A" (default) path is taken.
 If the value is under the threshold, the "B" (test) path is taken.

 <p align="center"><img src="/content/img/tasktodomain_abtest.jpg" alt="ab testing a workflow" width="800" style={{paddingBottom: 40, paddingTop: 40}} /></p>